m9aertner/DBKontoauszugReader/README.md

 * Java JRE / JDK
 * Apache PDFBox https://pdfbox.apache.org/
 * A valuable hint on StackOverflow to make PDFBox decode these (broken) PDFs properly: https://stackoverflow.com/a/45922162/1037626
-* Builds using Gradle, but since it's only one file and a handfulf of JARs, you could probably build this by hand as well.
+* Builds using Gradle, but since it's only one file and a handful of JARs, you could probably build this by hand as well.
 * Note: I am using Java 11 currently.
 YMMV with other versions, I guess anything beyond Java 8 including should work.

 # Synopsis